snonux/rexfiles/f3s/registry/README.md

 ## Prerequisites

-*   The `infra` namespace must exist in your cluster.
-If it doesn't, create it with `kubectl create namespace infra`.

 *   A running Kubernetes cluster.
 *   `kubectl` configured to connect to your cluster.
 *   Docker installed and running on your local machine.